solarce/awsadvent2012/aws-advent-day-2-rds.md

 __Sizing__

-Since RDS instances are easily resizable and include CloudWatch metrics, it is relatively simple to start with a smaller instance class and amount of storage, and grow as needed.
+Since RDS instances are easily re-sizable and include CloudWatch metrics, it is relatively simple to start with a smaller instance class and amount of storage, and grow as needed.
 If possible, I recommend doing some benchmarking with what you think would be a good starting point and verify if the class and storage you've chosen does meet your needs.

 I would also recommend that you choose to start with using Provisioned IOPS and a Multi-AZ setup.
 While this is more expensive, you're guaranteeing a level of performance and reliability from the get-go, and will help mitigate some of the things below that can affect your RDS instances.